Maysoun Odeh Gangat

 Just as media can reinforce gender stereotypes, NISAA is using media as a tool to debate taboos, challenge traditional roles assigned to women, and present women as capable and assertive actors in society, thereby reshaping power relations.
-NISAA, which means “her” in Arabic, has three radio frequencies across the Palestinian territories and a listenership of 126,000, or 10% of the total population.
-NISAA’s unique mix of Western and Arabic music, interspersed with morning, noon, evening, and weekend talk shows, is intentionally designed to be attractive to both male and female listeners, since actively engaging men in the conversation about gender is central to NISAA’s philosophy (men represent 57% of total listeners).
+NISAA, which means “woman” in Arabic, has three radio frequencies across the Palestinian Territories and a listenership of 126,000, or 10% of the total population.
+NISAA’s unique mix of Western and Arabic music, interspersed with morning, noon, evening and weekend talk shows, is intentionally designed to be attractive to both women and men, since actively engaging men in the conversation about gender is central to NISAA’s philosophy (men represent 57% of total listeners).

-All of NISAA’s presenters and most of their guests and expert contributors are women.
-The morning show focuses on top economic and political stories, including pieces from female reporters in the field, and features a special segment depending on the day of the week (e.g. interviews with women making a difference in their community on Mondays; discussions on workplace issues on Wednesdays; mental health segments on Sundays).
-The midday show focuses on critical women’s issues, such as domestic violence and honor killings, with segments developed in collaboration with the Ministry of Women’s Affairs, USAID, and other institutions.
+All of NISAA’s presenters and most of its guests and expert contributors are women.
+The morning show focuses on the top economic and political stories, including pieces from women reporters in the field, and features a special segment depending on the day of the week (e.g. interviews with women making a difference in their community on Mondays; discussions on workplace issues on Wednesdays; mental health segments on Sundays).
+The midday show focuses on critical women’s issues, such as domestic violence and honour killings, with segments developed in collaboration with the Ministry of Women’s Affairs, USAID, and other institutions.
 The afternoon show targets adolescents and teen girls with stories that convey the importance of education and self-respect.

-Commercial sponsors of the station include the Palestinian National Bank, Coca Cola, Paltel, and Deutche Welle, while philanthropic donors include the Womanity Foundation, USAID, and DFID, which provided a grant to help NISAA develop an android application so listeners can tune in from their phones.
-NISAA has active plans to expand FM programming into Egypt, Jordan, and Saudi Arabia and are identifying potential affiliate stations in Syria and Yemen.
+The station’s commercial sponsors include the Palestinian National Bank, Coca-Cola, Paltel, and Deutche Welle, while philanthropic donors include the Womanity Foundation, USAID, and the UK’s Department for International Development, which provided a grant to help NISAA develop an Android application so listeners can tune in from their phones.
+NISAA plans to expand FM programming into Egypt, Jordan and Saudi Arabia and is identifying potential affiliate stations in Syria and Yemen.